austinmama/vsrx/readiness.md

 ### Unchecked
 {: #status-unchecked}

-A readiness check has not yet been run for this task.
+A readiness check has not yet been run for this action.

 ### Ready
 {: #status-ready}

-Your vSRX is ready to perform the given task.
+Your vSRX is ready to perform the given action.

 ### Not Ready
 {: #status-not-ready}

-Your vSRX is not ready to perform the task in question.
+Your vSRX is not ready to perform the action in question.
 This could occur because of several reasons.
 Either a readiness check error occurred, or the readiness check did not complete fast enough, and timed out.

 Error messages for the issues found during the readiness check display next to the module.
 Click on the error codes to get more information on each error.
 Alternatively, you can find information about each error in the topic [Understanding readiness errors](/docs/vsrx?topic=vsrx-readiness-errors).